 Good attendance is critical for student success.
-All absences will be coded unexcused unless an email or a written note from the parent/guardian is received within 2 days of the students return to school.The superintendent, principal, or teacher who is in charge of a school has the right to excuse a student temporarily from attendance on account of sickness or other unavoidable cause.
+An email, a written note from the parent/guardian or doctor's note must be received within 2 days of the students return to school.The superintendent, principal, or teacher who is in charge of a school has the right to excuse a student temporarily from attendance on account of sickness or other unavoidable cause.
 (Below are the valid/lawful excuses for temporary nonattendance of a student at school.)

 *Parents must send a note to the attendance office prior to check-out, at firstname.lastname@example.org, or call the attendance office at 704 - 260 - 6638.